Learn how to fill in eyebrows to define their shape and get fuller brows in no time. Full, voluminous eyebrows are the look of the moment.

 However, if you’re not Cara Delevingne or Jennifer Connelly, achieving that full eyebrow look takes a five-minute daily routine.
 Do not fret.
 Even if you weren’t born with a naturally perfect pair, there are makeup tricks to help you correct the problem.

 We compiled a series of tutorials on how to fill in eyebrows to guide your first steps.
-With time, you’ll decide whether to opt for an eyebrow pencil or eyebrow powder to bridge gaps, fill and define the shape of your eyebrows every day.
+With time, you’ll decide whether to opt for an eyebrow pencil or eyebrow powder to bridge gaps, fill, and define the shape of your eyebrows every day.
 Let’s get started.

 How to Fill in Eyebrows with Pencil

-Moreover, an eyebrow pencil will help you achieve a natural look in no time.
+Moreover, an eyebrow pencil will help you achieve a natural look if you choose the right colour.
 Before getting on the step-by-step tutorial on how to fill in your eyebrows, make sure you check the items on the list.
-They’re relatively inexpensive, will last you a lifetime, and are absolute essentials in the eyebrow beauty kit:
+They’re relatively inexpensive, will last you a lifetime, and are absolute essentials in an eyebrow beauty kit:

-1. Define the Start Point of the Eyebrows
+Define the start point of the eyebrows

 Use a brush or a pencil to define the start point of your eyebrows.
 Place it alongside your nose and mark the meeting point with the eyebrow or brow bone.

-2. Define the End Point of the Eyebrows
+Define the end point of the eyebrows

-Now that you’ve determined the start and end points of the eyebrows, use the spoolie brush to brush them upward.
-This is the first step of the how to properly fill in eyebrows that you need to be extra careful about.
+Now that you’ve determined the eyebrows’ start and end points, use the Spoolie brush to brush them upward.
+This is the first step of how to properly fill in eyebrows that you need to be extra careful about.

-4. Even out Hairs with Scissors
+Even out hairs with scissors

 After the previous step, you will notice some stray hairs higher than your natural eyebrow line.
 Trim them nicely using a small pair of scissors.
 Brush over your eyebrows again to settle the hairs in their natural position.

-5. Fill in the Eyebrows with Pencil Strokes
+Fill in the eyebrows with pencil strokes

 Here is the tricky part.
-This step is the most important in the how to fill in eyebrows routine.
-Starting from the marked starting point of the eyebrows, through the arch and to the end point of the eyebrows.
+This step is the most important part of the how-to-fill eyebrows routine.
+Use soft strokes to mimic the natural hairs, from the marked starting point of the eyebrows, through the arch, and to the endpoint of the eyebrows.

-6. Even the Color with the Spoolie Brush
+Even the color with the Spoolie brush

-Even out the color throughout the eyebrows by brushing them once more with a spoolie brush.
+Even out the color throughout the eyebrows by brushing them once more with a Spoolie brush.
 As a finishing touch, you could use an eyebrow gel or wax.
 This eyebrow makeup product is used to keep the color in place.

 How to Fill in Eyebrows with Powder

-Another nifty page in the how to fill in eyebrows book is about using powder or eyeshadow to get that perfectly defined full pair of beauties.
+Another nifty page in the how-to-fill-in eyebrows book is about using powder or eyeshadow to get that perfectly defined full pair of beauties.
 In addition to the must-have tools mentioned above, here is another list of products that may interest you:

 Determine the start point of the eyebrow by placing the brush vertically alongside your nose.
-Deep the angled brush in eye shadow or powder, shake off excess product and use the brush vertically on the beginning of the eyebrow.
+Deep the angled brush in eye shadow or powder, shake off excess product and use the brush vertically at the beginning of the eyebrow.

-3. Fill in the Eyebrow to the Arch
+Fill in the eyebrow to the arch

 Continue filling in the eyebrows from the peak or arch to the end.
 Move from up to below to keep the look natural and minimize smudges.

-If you feel like the arch needs extra definition, use a darker shade of eyeshadow or brow powder.
+If you feel the arch needs extra definition, use a darker shade of eyeshadow or brow powder.
 Don’t abuse the color if you want to keep your eyebrows looking sleek and natural.

-6. Level the Color
+Level the color

-Use the spoolie brush to brush through your eyebrows once more.
+Use the Spoolie brush to brush through your eyebrows once more.
 This will help you level the color and smoothly arrange the hairs for a gorgeous, well-defined look.
-Apply wax to the spoolie brush for extra color hold and a sleek look.
+Apply wax to the Spoolie brush for extra color hold and a sleek look.